Top 5 4th Quarter Trades of Al - GuruFocus.com

 The 13F report details which stocks were in a guru’s equity portfolio at the end of the quarter, though investors should note that these filings are limited in scope, containing only a snapshot of long positions in U.S.-listed stocks and American depository receipts as of the quarter’s end.
 They are not required to include international holdings, short positions or other types of investments.
 Still, even this limited filing can provide valuable information.

-According to GuruFocus data, these were Altus Wealth Group LLC’s top five trades of the quarter.
+According to GuruFocus data, these were Alhambra Investment Partners LLC’s top five trades of the quarter.

-During the quarter, Altus Wealth Group LLC bought 46,589 shares of ARCA:XLK for a total holding of 48,142.
-The trade had a 4.4% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $126.69.
+Alhambra Investment Partners LLC reduced their investment in NAS:IEI by 94,059 shares.
+The trade had a 8.17% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $114.33.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-The guru sold out of their 114,762-share investment in ARCA:SWAN.
-Previously, the stock had a 3.91% weight in the equity portfolio.
-Shares traded for an average price of $24.84 during the quarter.
+The guru established a new position worth 178,880 shares in NAS:VGIT, giving the stock a 7.62% weight in the equity portfolio.
+Shares traded for an average price of $58.24 during the quarter.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.